-Trampoline parks have gone through an explosion in popularity over the last decade in Mississippi and elsewhere in the U.S. Trampoline entertainment might seem an innocuous and inherently safe way to amuse your kids, but it seems that they can also be the cause of serious life threatening injuries and the occasional fatality.
+Trampoline parks have gone through an explosion in popularity over the last decade in Mississippi and elsewhere in the U.S. Trampoline entertainment might seem an innocuous and inherently safe way to amuse your kids, but it seems that they can also be the cause of serious life-threatening injuries and the occasional fatality.

 It’s hard to get accurate information about trampoline accidents and claims made by accident victims as customers often have to sign liability waivers when they use the facilities.
 In the event that they proceed with a claim regardless, they may have to sign confidentiality agreements limiting publicity about the incident.

 Trampoline operators make billions of dollars all over the U.S., but the accident record suggests that not all of these operators are providing safe conditions.
 Some of the worst injuries appear to occur when children (and adults) collide with other people using the same trampoline or with the surface of the trampoline itself.
 They can do so at considerable speed, especially when the design of the trampoline makes a ‘double bounce’ more likely.
-It seems that some of the most serious injuries occur when children are hurt in a double bounce accident.
-Because of the numbers of people using any one trampoline, injured trampoline users can often suffer agonizing pain trying to get attention or find a way off the trampoline.
+It seems that some of the most serious injuries occur when children are hurt in a double-bounce accident.
+Because of the number of people using any one trampoline, injured trampoline users can often suffer agonizing pain trying to get attention or find a way off the trampoline.

 Some of the most serious trampoline injuries are:

-- broken arms and legs;
+- Broken arms and legs

 Many of these sorts of injuries are of a catastrophic nature and will affect the victim for a long time.